alamahant/DirectoryServer/README.md

 Finally it will create principals for host and nfs in Kerberos database and

 Modify sshd_config to set "GSSAPIAuthentication yes" so as to enable ssh-ing locally as a remote user from the Server's Openldap DB.

+  INITIALLY CREATED FOR GENTOO
+  But now also available for Debian,Centos7,Opensuse,Archlinux,Devuan and Artix Linux.